Coastal flatwing

 and will often rest on the lower parts of plants.
 Like other flatwing damselflies, coastal flatwings rest with their wings open flat, though females will sometimes rest with their wings closed.
 Males and females mate in a wheel position.
 They are not skittish and will allow people to approach closely.

+Etymology

+The genus name Griseargiolestes combines the Latin griseus ("grey" or "pearl-grey") with Argiolestes, the name of a related genus.
+It refers to the pale pruinescence seen in this group.

+The species name albescens is derived from the Latin albesco ("becoming white"), referring to the development of white pruinescence as the adults mature.